Mike Easley

 governor of North Carolina to have been convicted of a felony.
 The conviction was later expunged by the Chief Judge of the Superior Court of Wake County.

-A member of the Democratic Party, Easley was North Carolina's second Catholic governor.
+A member of the Democratic Party, Easley was North Carolina's first Catholic governor.

 Early life and education

 Mike Easley was born on March 23, 1950, in Rocky Mount, North Carolina, to Henry Alexander Easley and Huldah Marie Easley.
 He grew up on his family's 60-acre farm in Nash County and was one of seven children in a large Irish Catholic family.
 Easley attended a local Catholic school before transferring and later graduating from Rocky Mount Senior High School in 1968.
 Easley attended Belmont Abbey College for two years before transferring to the University of North Carolina at Chapel Hill, where he earned a degree with honors in political science in 1972.
 While at UNC he was a member of Phi Gamma Delta fraternity.
 He then attended the North Carolina Central University School of Law, earning his J.D. degree, with honors, in 1976.
 While a law student, Easley served as managing editor of the school's Law Review.